apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Do not let Putin win, Biden pleads with Republicans on Ukraine**
+**Respiratory illness impacting dog industry businesses**

-You can read more about it [here](https://www.reuters.com/world/us/biden-announce-175-mln-ukraine-press-congress-more-2023-12-06/).
+You can read more about it [here](https://www.9news.com/article/news/local/9news-mornings/colorado-dog-businesses-respiratory-illness-impacts/73-ecb93d20-1c5d-47a2-a5cd-827a94584cfe).

 ## Requirements
 - Python 3.8